 Generally, there are three stages where your super might be taxed:

 Before-tax (concessional) contributions

-These contributions are taxed at 15% when they’re paid into your super account, as long as you haven’t exceeded your annual contribution limit.
-The before-tax contribution limit is $30,000 for those under age 49, and $35,000 for those aged 49 and over for the 2014/15 financial year.
+These contributions are taxed at 15% when they’re paid into your super account, as long as you haven’t exceeded your annual contribution cap.
+The before-tax contribution cap is $25,000 regardless of your age.

 After-tax (non-concessional) contributions

 These contributions are generally not subject to any tax as they come from an after-tax income which has already been taxed.
-The limit on the amount of after-tax contributions you can make is $180,000 per year for everyone.
-If you’re under age 65, you can contribute up to $180,000 per financial year, or up to $540,000 over a three year period.
+The cap on the amount of after-tax contributions you can make is $100,000 per year for everyone.
+If you’re under 65, you can contribute up to $100,000 per financial year, or up to $300,000 over a three year period.

 Tax on investment earnings

 Up to 15% tax is payable on investment earnings.
 This tax is deducted from investment earnings before they are applied to your account.

 Tax on withdrawal benefits

 The amount of tax on payments from super can depend on your age, the amount of your payment and the reason for your payment.